Ralo93/earthquake_damage_prediction/README.md

        'has_secondary_use_use_police', 'has_secondary_use_other',
        'damage_grade'

-- A description of the data already showed some potential outliers, e.g. in the age column:
+- A description of the data already showed some potential outliers, e.g. in the age column, as the max age of 995 is well above the 75th percentile.
+Even way above the 99th percentile as it will turn out.
+We might want to create a new feature for this or cap it so the outliers wont play a significant role for this feature.

 ![image](https://github.com/user-attachments/assets/ec208ae4-a15b-4c24-ab37-0ca673cd1b9b)